aVariengien/avariengien.github.io/_posts/2025-11-03-solving-a-problem-with-mindware.md

 ![img1](/assets/img/mindware/palace.png){: .center width="50%"}

 To store an idea at night, I create a mental pointer to the idea and drop it near the next empty landmark along the path.
 Good pointers are characters that interact with the environment in one way or another.
-For instance, if I want to remember to message to a friend, I’ll imagine this friend in the clearing with a letter in their hands, putting a nail in the trunk of a tree to display it.
+For instance, if I want to remember to message a friend, I’ll imagine this friend in the clearing with a letter in their hands, putting a nail in the trunk of a tree to display it.

 In the morning, I naturally remember that I used my mental palace at night and mentally walk through the path to gather the pointers I left there.